-Studying with a disability
+6.2.9 Studying with a disability

-Students with a physical or psychological disability, chronic illness/disorder or cognitive disability such as dyslexia can go directly to the Disability Support office, located at the Student Service Center, for further information, advice, extra guidance, educational and/or exam facilities.
+Students with a physical or psychological disability, chronic illness/disorder or cognitive disability such as dyslexia can go directly to Disability Support, located at the Student Service Centre, for further information, advice, extra guidance, educational and/or exam facilities.
 The procedure for requesting special facilities, and which standard facilities can be requested, are described on the UM website.

-- Disability Support, SSC, Bonnefantenstraat 2 Maastricht, tel.
-043-3885272, disability@maastrichtuniversity.nl - www.maastrichtuniversity.nl > Support > During your studies > Studying with a disability
+- Disability Support, SSC, Bonnefantenstraat 2, room B 0.23, tel.
+043-3885272, disability@maastrichtuniversity.nl - disability@maastrichtuniversity.nl - www.maastrichtuniversity.nl > Support > During your studies > Studying with a disability